srini047/hackathon/README.md

 Project description: Data visualization of health research relating to ageing.
 Aiming to have a deployed, reproducible and open-source app with code available.
 Github repo: https://github.com/dcstang/dash_bhs

+### Sophia AI - Virtual Psychiatrist for Mental Well-being

+Members: Malay Damani

+Project description: Sophia AI is an innovative virtual psychiatrist designed to provide support and guidance to individuals experiencing trauma or depression.
+Utilizing advanced natural language processing and empathetic responses, Sophia AI aims to promote mental well-being and facilitate access to professional help when necessary.

+Link to GitHub repository: https://github.com/malay5/Sophia-AI---Virtual-Psychiatrist-for-Mental-Well-being-.git

 ### {{TEAM NAME}}

 Members: {{LIST OF NAMES}}